orhanar/MyTaxi/README.md

 <h3 align="center">MyTaxi</h3>

   <p align="center">
     MyTaxi is project that solely uses frontend tools like CSS HTML and Bootstrap.
-It serves as isolated project to solely practice these skills well as being reference for such tools for the author in the future projects.
+It serves as isolated project to solely practice these skills well as being reference for such tools for the author in the future projects
     <br />
     <a href="https://github.com/orhanar/MyTaxi/docs"><strong>Explore the docs »</strong></a>
     <br />